 The Dangers of the Anti-Abortion Epidemic in the US

-When The President of the United States Donald Trump himself stated that “There has to be some form of punishment” for women who terminate their pregnancies it was clear where the legislative agenda was heading.
+When The President of the United States Donald Trump himself stated that “There has to be some form of punishment” for pregnant women who terminate their pregnancies it was clear where the legislative agenda was heading.
 With the confirmation of Justice Kavanaugh, who is a known pro-life anti-abortionist the picture gained further clarity.
 And it almost became a dog whistle for all the anti-abortion activists and legislators in the country.
 This ugly controversy which shouldn’t really be a controversy at all has returned, creating shockwaves not just for women, but for medical personnel as well.
 This piece examines the history, current situation and implications of the anti-abortion laws flooding the United States.

 Blast from the Past: Where it all Began